Insurance Coverage for Modified Cars

 Comprehensive and Collision coverage is required before motorists can add custom parts endorsement to policies.
 The same applies to agreed valuation.
 And they are normally required to inform their insurers of material modifications even if they have Liability only auto insurance coverage because risks and premiums change when you power up your car.

-A good example is installing a racing engine to an otherwise modest car.
-This is likely to cause a serious problem if they don’t know about it.
+A good example is installing a powerful engine to an otherwise modest car.
+This is likely to cause a serious problem if the insurer don’t know about it.
 A faster auto means more chance of causing accidents and higher risk.
 Other examples include ram bars, which can also cause more damages to third party autos.
 Whatever work is carried out, it is safer to arrange proper coverage even if it means paying a little bit more premium, rather than taking chances.

-Here are a few other points to keep in mind before starting a project;
+Here are a few other points to keep in mind before starting an auto modification project;

 1. You should discuss your plans with the agent or talk to them hypothetically before going ahead with it.
 They can point you in the right direction and prevent you from making your automobile hard to insure.
 Perhaps, a slight change in the original plans can still get you what you want and keep the premiums low.